 The people at the local level are aware of what takes place within the communities (Shah, 2006) and have the desire to probe into issues that affect their well-being.
 Decentralisation engenders transparency and accountability.
-In addition to providing a platform for innovation and initiative (Baskaran & Feld, 2009), decentralisation brings about change because the people are

-© University of Cape Coast https://ir.ucc.edu.gh/xmlui encouraged to plan, take decisions, and implement ideas that are developed in the course of interactions with each other and the environment.
+In addition to providing a platform for innovation and initiative (Baskaran & Feld, 2009), decentralisation brings about change because the people are encouraged to plan, take decisions, and implement ideas that are developed in the course of interactions with each other and the environment.